Samsung QN90F TV Review

 • Loses some of its color vibrancy in brighter rooms.

-The Samsung QN90F is a great choice for sports enthusiasts.
+The Samsung QN90F is an excellent choice for sports enthusiasts.
 It's extremely bright in SDR and handles direct reflections, like from lamps or windows placed directly opposite the TV, amazingly well.
 Its upscaling is also great, so 720p and 1080p sports from cables or streaming apps look impressive on the TV's 4k screen.
 Unfortunately, its low-quality content smoothing isn't as good; good enough to clean up low-bitrate sports to some degree, but there's still some macro-blocking left in the feed.
 Its SDR color accuracy is just mediocre, so your favorite jerseys might not look exactly as you expect.
 At least the TV's viewing angle is decent, especially for an LED TV, making it a satisfactory choice for a wide seating arrangement.

 Pros